• How to find the latest info on the TRAIL CONDITIONS?

 Why is crosscountry skiing so inexpensive in Fernie?

 There are two main reasons.
-First, we have received some considerable financial support from the BC government over the years.
-And second, the activities of the Fernie Nordic Society are all run by volunteers.
-The club has only one part time paid employee, the administration assistant to the club president.
+First, we have received some considerable financial support from the City of Fernie and BC government over the years.
+And second, the activities of the Fernie Nordic Society are mostly run by volunteers.
+The club has a part time paid administration assistant to the club president and one part time trail groomer.
 The Society encourages all volunteers to come forward in order to keep all membership costs low.

 What is the main operating EXPENSE of the club?